NICMx/Jool/docs/en/intro-xlat.md

 ![Packet flow: SIIT-traditional - IPv6 view](../images/intro/traditional/network-v6.svg) ![Packet flow: SIIT-traditional - IPv4 view](../images/intro/traditional/network-v4.svg)

 As already mentioned, you can find the formal definition of the traditional address translation algorithm in [RFC 6052](http://tools.ietf.org/html/rfc6052).
+Jool's documentation also has a [summary](pool6.html) of it.

 ## SIIT-DC